 We will only store the data for as long as necessary, which is typically for six months after the end of the Programme, and we will destroy the data when it is no longer necessary for the data to be stored.

-You can request for your data or information to be deleted at any time, except where there are limitations on our ability to do so.
+Participants can request for their data or information to be deleted at any time, except where there are limitations on our ability to do so.
 If you’d like to request your data or information to be deleted please contact us at [email protected].

-The Programme has been commissioned by The Archbishops of Canterbury and York on behalf of The Archbishops’ Council.
-The Programme is operating remotely and independently from the Church of England – none of the team involved in delivering the programme are employees of the Church and meetings will not be on Church premises.
-The Church of England will have no role in reviewing the final report and recommendations ahead of publication.
+The Programme was commissioned by The Archbishops of Canterbury and York on behalf of The Archbishops’ Council.
+The Programme operated remotely and independently from the Church of England – none of the team involved in delivering the programme were employees of the Church and meetings were not on Church premises.
+The Church of England had no role in reviewing the final report and recommendations ahead of publication.

-We intend to publish our report before the end of 2023.
-The Programme will recommend a model as part of this report and the Church of England will be responsible for deciding to start the process to adopt the recommended model.
+The report was published in February 2024.
+The Programme recommended a model as part of this report and the Church of England will be responsible for deciding to start the process to adopt the recommended model.